 What is a “K-Hole?”

+One of the noticeable symptoms of Ketamine use can either be desired or not.
 Ketamine produces an abrupt high that lasts for about an hour.
-Higher doses can produce more intense effects known as being in the “K-hole,” where one can become unable to move or communicate and feel very far away from their body.
+Higher doses can produce more intense effects known as being in the “K-hole”.
+A K-hole is where one can become unable to move or communicate and feel very far away from their body.
 Some people seek out this type of transcendental experience, others find it terrifying and consider it an adverse effect.

 “I was able to lift one of my arms.
 I lifted my arm, and I scratched my other arm to see if I could feel anything, to see if I had any sensation and I could very faintly feel something.
 In retrospect, what I think happened was I woke up from the drug and I had this gradual come to consciousness.
 I started to talk but my voice wasn’t normal, I was having a hard time talking.
 I started saying things like, “boy, this is weird, I wonder if I’m dead.”